-According to the Security Target the evaluated configuration of the TOE is defined as follows (refer also to the Security Target [7]):
+According to the Security Target the evaluated configuration of the TOE (as specified in chapter 2 of this report) is defined as follows (refer also to the Security Target [7]):

-The TOE Red Hat Enterprise Linux WS, Version 3, Update 2 is delivered by Red Hat Incorporated on CD-ROM.
-In addition to the packages delivered on CD-ROM a set of packages (refer to chapter 2 for more details) has to be downloaded from the Red Hat ftp server.
-The integrity and authenticity of these packages has to be verified during the installation process.
-The software contained on the CD-ROM set (refer to [7], chapter 2.3 for more detail) plus the packages as specified in chapter 2 make up the evaluated TOE.
+The TOE "SUSE Linux Enterprise Server 8 with service pack 3" is delivered by SUSE Linux Products GmbH a CD-ROM or DVD and via the internet.
+In addition to the packages delivered on CD-ROM/DVD (SUSE Linux Enterprise Server 8) the Release Candidate 4 of Service Pack 3 and additional packages (refer to chapter 2 for a complete package listing) have to be downloaded from the SuSE ftp-server.
+The integrity and authenticity of this software has to be verified during the installation process.
+The packages (rpm) as specified in chapter 2 make up the evaluated TOE.